R2Pitou/R2Pitou/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D6JN3KA)

-I got my first ever accepted PR and it felt like a milestone!
+I got my first ever PR merge in Dec 2025 and it felt like a milestone!
 I know I wasn't contributing any code (Unless we count hex code), but I managed to follow the steps, and gave a compelling enough reason for it, that made me the proud father of [Alien Conspiracy Pink (#f023bc)!](https://github.com/meodai/color-names/pull/234)

 https://github.com/user-attachments/assets/51e948a8-dae7-49c1-b401-95c3e3ed6696